 Evaluation and Timeline

 Applications are screened in December and early January.
-Assessment will focus on Research Experience, Letters of Reference, GPA and GRE scores, overall potential for graduate study, and perceived fit with affiliated graduate programs.
+Assessment will focus on Research Experience, Letters of Reference, GPA, overall potential for graduate study, and perceived fit with affiliated graduate programs.
 Excellence in one or more areas can offset deficiencies in other areas; explanations for deficiencies should be described in your Statement of purpose.
 Top domestic applicants will be invited to visit the UGA campus in late January / early February for in-person interviews and interactions with current students and research faculty.
 Top international applicants will be interviewed via Skype.
 Offers of admission will be extended to successful applicants shortly after interviews.

 Application Process (both steps must be completed)